Venezuela is wracked with protests and election uncertainty. Here’s what to know | KRDO

 “We want peace for Venezuela, for our family members,” a protester, who chose not to be identified, told reporting teams on the ground.

+A resident of Caracas who did not want to be identified over safety concerns told CNN they witnessed the incident.
+“Around 9.40 a.m., I heard some trucks and brakes,” he told CNN.
+“Several hooded individuals with long weapons get out of the gray truck.
+They start hitting the car windows with their weapons.”

+According to the local, two passengers inside the car that was being targeted were then taken.
+“Everything happened in less than three minutes,” they said.

 For Venezuelans this is grimly familiar territory.
-Previous periods of opposition protests have resulted in harsh crackdowns from by the police and military, who have a long history of protecting the Chavismo system, including in 2017 and 2019.
+Previous periods of opposition protests have resulted in harsh crackdowns by the police and military, which have a long history of protecting the Chavismo system, including in 2017 and 2019.

 What is the world saying?

-Many regional and world leaders have cast doubt on the results, including the United States – though some of Venezuela’s partners have stood by Maduro.
+Many regional and world leaders have cast doubt on the results, including the US – though some of Venezuela’s partners have stood by Maduro.

 “We have serious concerns that the result announced does not reflect the will or the votes of the Venezuelan people.
 It’s critical that every vote be counted fairly and transparently, that election officials immediately share information with the opposition and independent observers without delay,” US Secretary of State Antony Blinken told reporters on Monday.